Richard Morant: Biography

 His stage appearances included a starring role in Noël Coward's Private Lives at the Theatre Royal, Bath in 1984.
 The following year he co-starred with Stephanie Beacham and Pam Ferris in ITV's rag-trade soap drama, Connie.
 He also did voice-over, radio, and audio book work including voicing books by Julian Barnes and Julian Fellowes.

 Personal life

 Morant's first wife was Melissa Fairbanks, a daughter of Douglas Fairbanks Jr., with whom he had a son and daughter.
 His second wife was Valerie Buchanan, with whom he had another son and daughter.

 He had a sideline as a dealer in Asian carpets and textiles, including running his own gallery in Notting Hill.
 In 2005 he became the sole owner of an established company specialising in carpets and fine textiles, headquartered in Notting Hill, London.
-After suffering a short illness, Morant died suddenly of an aneurism on 9 November 2011, aged 66.
+After suffering a short illness, Morant died suddenly of an aneurysm on 9 November 2011, aged 66.